tcdl/msb-java/doc/MSB.md

 `port` – port number

 `useSSL` – defines whether we need to use SSL for AMQP connection.
 For the moment only simplest form of security is implemented that provides encryption but does not check remote certificates.
+Is set fo `false` by default.

 `groupId` – microservices with the same `groupId` subscribed to the same namespace will receive messages from that namespace in round-robin fashion.
 If microservices have different `groupId`s and subscribed to the same namespace then all of those microservices are going to receive a copy of a message from that namespace.